CristopherLodbrok117/api-deployment-as-windows-service/README.md

 ![delete champions](https://github.com/CristopherLodbrok117/api-deployment-as-windows-service/blob/408a80b3e017089fb9e4006a037d6d67d2c71881/Screenshots/12%20-%20Delete%20all%20champions.png)

 5. Let's check the terminal log to see some internal messages.
-The backup service checks every 5 seconds the database state and restores the database once the corruption is detected.
+The backup service checks every 5 seconds the database state and restores it once the corruption is detected.

 ![restore log](https://github.com/CristopherLodbrok117/api-deployment-as-windows-service/blob/6a8dce7e206fd87db8201e57b4e1e75de4dea903/Screenshots/Succesfully%20restored.png)

-6. Now we can list our champions again and the list look exactly the same as the last update.
-But if you want to play and you are fast enough you can send a delete request and list all the champions immediately to see if it returns an empty list before the restoration (remember that you have at most five seconds):
+6. Now we can list our champions again and they look exactly the same as the last update.
+But if you want to play and you are fast enough, you can send a delete request and list all the champions immediately to see if it returns an empty list, before the restoration (remember that you have at most five seconds):

 ![list restored champions](https://github.com/CristopherLodbrok117/api-deployment-as-windows-service/blob/6a8dce7e206fd87db8201e57b4e1e75de4dea903/Screenshots/13%20-%20restored%20champions%20automatically.png)